Classical World Chess Championship 2000: Commentary

 According to Kasparov, Kramnik's victory stemmed from his superior opening preparation.
 He relied on the Berlin Defence of the Ruy Lopez to defuse Kasparov's 1.e4, an opening Kasparov was not prepared for.

-Kramnik also won Game 2 with a new idea for White in Kasparov's favourite Grünfeld Defence, which Kramnik discovered during training with Boris Gelfand a year before the match.
-He won Game 10 due to deep knowledge of 4.e3 variation by Joël Lautier and Evgeny Bareev, his seconds; that variation was chosen because of Kasparov's unimpressive score with it.
-He also came close to winning Games 4 and 6 with white.
+Kramnik also won game 2 with a new idea for White in Kasparov's favourite Grünfeld Defence, which Kramnik discovered during training with Boris Gelfand a year before the match.
+He won game 10 due to deep knowledge of 4.e3 variation by Joël Lautier and Evgeny Bareev, his seconds; that variation was chosen because of Kasparov's unimpressive score with it.
+He also came close to winning games 4 and 6 with white.

 Yasser Seirawan remarked that he had no explanation for the result except that Kramnik played the best chess of his life, and also that he personally knew that Kasparov was going through a divorce which might have affected his game.

 Aftermath

-The Berlin defense surged in popularity after this match, becoming a reliable drawing weapon.
+The Berlin Defence surged in popularity after this match, becoming a reliable drawing weapon.

 Kramnik defended his title in the Classical World Chess Championship 2004 against Peter Leko.
 The world championship remained split until 2006, when Kramnik defeated FIDE champion Veselin Topalov in a reunification match, becoming the undisputed world chess champion.